My Vote For Handiest

 One of the handiest tools around home & shop these days has

-I thought it’d be interesting to
+I thought it’d be fun to

 *